(I was asked how can it get more complex as it "gradually" works

 time-consuming/invasive procedures.
 Perhaps someone with more

-experience can tell us what usually eventuates after a successful course of
+experience can tell us what usually eventuates after a successful

 Botox?